Killinskillz69/Nineteen69-paystring.crypto.com-/Decentralized-apps-(dapps).md

 * [Tron](https://tron.network/en.html), "a blockchain-based decentralized protocol that aims to construct a worldwide free content entertainment system"
 * [Oraclize](http://www.oraclize.it/), a blockchain oracle service;

-More examples are e.g. [here in a blog post](https://medium.com/@Ethereum_AI/ethereum-introduction-what-exactly-is-it-why-care-how-to-invest-9a627ab04408) and [here on Wikipedia](https://github.com/Ethereum-community/Ethereum-introduction/wiki/Decentralised-apps-(dapps))
+More examples are e.g. [here in a blog post](https://medium.com/@Ethereum_AI/ethereum-introduction-what-exactly-is-it-why-care-how-to-invest-9a627ab04408).